 A leak is a waste of a precious resource and it is in everyone's interest to get it fixed quickly.
-It's your responsibility to fix leaks that are on the pipe that runs under your garden or driveway to boundary of your property.
+It's your responsibility to fix leaks that are on the pipe that runs under your garden or driveway to the boundary of your property.
 If it's left running it may cause damage to your property and, if your water supply is metered, it will cost you more money.

-The property owner must repair the leak and we may start legal proceedings under section 75 of the Water Industry Act 1991 if the repair is not made in reasonable time.
+The bill payer at the property must repair the leak and we may start legal proceedings under section 75 of the Water Industry Act 1991 if the repair is not made in reasonable time.